Company Logo - Home Link

 Over the years, the Great Lawn has been used for many concerts, including Simon and Garfunkel, Bon Jovi, and the New York Philharmonic, just to name a few.

-The Great Lawn was not included in the original park design because in 1842 it was the site of a massive reservoir that was part of the Croton Aqueduct System.
+The Great Lawn was not included in the original park design because in 1842 it was the site of a massive reservoir that was part of the Croton Aqueduct System that delivered fresh water to the city.

-The reservoir was drained in 1931 and filled in with excavation from the building of Rockefeller Center and the 8th Avenue Subway.
+The reservoir was drained in 1931 and filled in with excavation waste from the construction of Rockefeller Center and the 8th Avenue subway line.

 Read more about the New York Public Library.

-The Reservoir is one of the most popular spots in the park.
+The Reservoir is one of the most popular spots in the park for those who want to get some exercise.

 The one billion gallons (3.7 billion liters) reservoir was built in the 1860s as a backup water supply for the city while the Croton Reservoir System was shut down for two weeks for repairs.